The Perfect 10 Days in Switzerland Itinerary

 2) This itinerary is best during the months of June to October but can be altered for other times of year.

 3) You should purchase either a Half Fare Card or 8 Day Swiss Travel Pass for this itinerary.
 You can read more about these options under the train travel guide mentioned above.
 If you do buy a Swiss Travel Pass, you will begin using it on day 2 so it will be active for the days where you will be traveling the most.
+You can purchase the Swiss Travel Pass ahead of time so you will be all prepared for your trip.

 4) Day 1 assumes a full day – either landing the previous night or early on day 1.
 Same goes for day 10 – either a late evening flight or flight on day 11.